-- Heat a skillet over medium heat (I use this pan).
-When the pan is hot, add 2 tablespoons of coconut oil and let it melt.
+- Heat a skillet over medium heat.
+When the pan is hot, add 2 tablespoons of oil and let it warm.
 Transfer the patties using a sturdy spatula to the hot pan.
 Cook the burgers, 3-4 minutes per side, or until they are just cooked through and crisp and golden.
 Be careful not to overcook.
-Add more coconut oil to the pan as needed.
+Add more oil to the pan as needed.

 - To make the Garlic Dill Aioli, mash the minced garlic with the sea salt until it’s a paste.
 Combine the garlic paste, egg yolks, lemon juice, Dijon mustard, and dried dill in a medium sized mixing bowl.
 Whisk until the yolk mixture is frothy and bright in color.
 Slowly drizzle in a few drops of olive oil at a time into the yolks and continue to whisk constantly until all of the oil is incorporated and the mixture emulsifies.
 Chill in an airtight container in the refrigerator.

 You don't have to have a food processor in order to make these burgers, but it does make the process much easier.
 In lieu of the food processor, simply follow the instructions above and use a good sharp kitchen knife!

 In regards to deboning salmon, sometimes I'll use my fingers to pull the bones out and sometimes I'll use a pair of tweezers.
 Either way you choose, the bones come out easier if you pull them out going against the grain of the salmon.